ENGL-201 – Sea Changes: A History of English Literature

-A survey of the history of literature(s) in English, from the Anglo-Saxons to contemporary Aotearoa/New Zealand.
+An exploration of the history of literature(s) in English, from the Anglo-Saxons to contemporary Aotearoa/New Zealand.
 It is built around case studies of a series of major texts in their changing historical and cultural contexts, the texts being linked by the shared motif of voyages by sea.
 60% internal assessment, 40% examination.

-ENGL 201 Student Notes;
+ENGL 201 Student Notes.